The contents of this article are human-created.

 You can use this Homemade Peach Pie Filling right away or freeze it for later use.

-It will last up to seven days stored in the refrigerator and up to three months in the freezer.
+It will last up to 7 days stored in the refrigerator and up to 3 months in the freezer.

 This Fresh Peach Pie Filling is definitely not limited to pie!
 There are so many other delicious uses for it.
-Here are a few ideas.
+It makes delicious cobblers, crumbles, oatmeal, and overnight oats.
+It's also delicious topped on ice cream or yogurt with granola.

-- Antioxidant-rich.
-Peaches are full of antioxidants that can protect against cancer and heart disease.
+Antioxidant-rich.
+Peaches are full of carotenoids and flavonoids.

-If you try this Easy Homemade Fresh Peach Pie Filling recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Easy Homemade Fresh Peach Pie Filling, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Easy Homemade Fresh Peach Pie Filling (Without Cornstarch)